-This amendment retains the provisions of the 2006 IRC, where guardrails were required when the elevation difference between the walking surface and the floor or grade directly below was greater than 30 inches.
-The 2012 IRC now requires a guardrail where the elevation difference is greater than 30 inches from the walking surface to a horizontal point 36 inches adjacent to the leading edge of the walking surface to the grade or floor below.
+This amendment retains the provisions of the 2006 IRC, where guardrails were required when the elevation difference between the walking surface was greater than 30 inches to the floor or grade directly below.
+The 2015 IRC now requires a guardrail where the elevation difference is greater than 30 inches from the walking surface to a horizontal point 36 inches adjacent to the leading edge of the walking surface to the grade or floor below.
 This change will now require the building official to carry a four-foot level to conduct inspections.